sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing.md

 * "resolveJsonModule" is optional, but you'll need it if your code ever `require`s a JSON file, so that Typescript will analyze it too.
-* *Officially*, strict should be false, but as you will see later, strict mode can be pretty great for Javascript code, not just Typescript code.
+* strict should be false by default.
+You can satisfy the compiler on strict mode with pure Javascript, but it can require some odd code.

 You may want to specify which files to compile.
 For typescript-eslint-parser, I added an `"exclude"` list.
 I actually